hazelcast/hazelcast-cpp-client/README.md

 ## 5.5.
 Advanced Cluster Connection Retry Configuration

 When client is disconnected from the cluster, it searches for new connections to reconnect.
-You can configure the frequency of the reconnection attempts and client shutdown behavior using `connection_retry_config`.
+You can configure the frequency of the reconnection attempts and client stop behavior using `connection_retry_config`.
 The following is an example configuration.

 Below is an example configuration.
 It configures a total timeout of 30 seconds to connect to a cluster, by initial backoff time being 100 milliseconds and doubling the time before every try with a jitter of 0.8 up to a maximum of 3 seconds backoff between each try..

 ```C++
     client_config().get_connection_strategy_config().get_retry_config().set_cluster_connect_timeout(